dslab-epfl/chef/docs/source/Plugins/Tracers/ModuleTracer.rst

 ModuleTracer
 ============

-The ModuleTracer records load events for modules specified by the `ModuleExecutionDetector <../ModuleExecutionDetector.html>`_ plugin.
+The ModuleTracer records load events for modules specified by the :doc:`ModuleExecutionDetector <../ModuleExecutionDetector>` plugin.
 ModuleTracer is required by offline analysis tools to map program counters to specific modules, e.g., to display user-friendly debug information.

 Options